Fortuity in the D1-D5 system: Lifting as a supercharge cohomology problem

 \section{Lifting as a supercharge cohomology problem}

-In Section~\ref{sec_review_lifting} we reviewed the lifting problem of $\frac14$-BPS states under second-order conformal perturbation theory around the symmetric orbifold point.
-In particular, we saw in \eqref{anomalous_dimension} that the anomalous dimension is dictated by the $Q, Q^\dag$ action with first-order conformal perturbation, $\delta \tilde h = \frac12 \{Q^\dag, Q\}$.
-Noting that the right hand side is of the form of a Laplacian, we can leverage the standard Hodge theory framework and establish that the space of unlifted states under second-order perturbation theory is isomorphic to the cohomology of the supercharge $Q$ computed within first-order conformal perturbation theory.
-This correspondence allows us to systematically identify protected $\frac{1}{4}$-BPS operators by analyzing the supercharge cohomology.
+In Section~\ref{sec_review_lifting} we reviewed the lifting of $\frac14$-BPS states under second-order conformal perturbation theory about the symmetric-orbifold point.
+Because the anomalous shifts $\delta \tilde h$ are infinitesimal, the lifting can be analyzed within the free BPS sector, namely the subspace of $\frac14$-BPS states (BPS on the right) at the free orbifold point.
+At second order, \eqref{anomalous_dimension} reduces, on this sector, to \ie \delta \tilde h_2=(\widetilde L_0)_2 = \frac12 \{Q^\dag_1, Q_1\} \fe where $Q_1, Q^\dag_1$ are the first-order deformed supercharges defined analogously to \eqref{eqn:n-order-deformed_L-2}.
+Recognizing the right-hand side as a Laplacian, we may invoke the standard Hodge-theoretic argument to conclude that the subspace of states unlifted at second order is isomorphic to the $Q_1$-cohomology.
+This yields a systematic method to identify protected $\frac14$-BPS states via supercharge cohomology.

+Since the left-moving generators of the contracted large ${\cal N}=4$ algebra commute with the right-moving supercharge anywhere on the conformal moduli space, recalling as an example the perturbative expansion \eqref{L_-2_expansion} for $L_{-2}$, we have, to the relevant order, \ie [(L_{-2})_1,Q_0]+[(L_{-2})_0,Q_1]=0\,. \fe It follows that, when acting on the free BPS sector, the zeroth-order left-moving generators map $Q_1$-closed (respectively $Q_1$-exact) states to $Q_1$-closed (respectively $Q_1$-exact) states.
+Hence, the $Q_1$-cohomology carries a representation of the zeroth-order left-moving contracted large ${\cal N}=4$ superconformal algebra.

-In the remainder of this section, we evaluate the supercharge cohomology at finite \( N \).
-At the orbifold point, operators are characterized by various cycle shapes.
-In the general analysis, we anticipate that operators with different cycle shapes may mix due to the action of the first-order deformed supercharge.
+In the remainder of this section, we compute the supercharge cohomology at finite $N$.
+At the orbifold point, operators are labeled by their cycle shapes.
+In general, states with different cycle shapes may mix under the action of the first-order deformed supercharge.
+For notational simplicity, we will drop the subscripts and write $Q$ and $Q^\dagger$ for the first-order deformed supercharges.